 All principal amounts outstanding under the Treasury Loan are due and payable in a single installment on October 30, 2025.
-Through March 31, 2022, interest on the Treasury Loan has been paid-in-kind by increasing the principal amount of the loan by the amount of such interest due on the interest payment date.
+Through June 30, 2022, interest on the Treasury Loan has been paid-in-kind by increasing the principal amount of the loan by the amount of such interest due on the interest payment date.
+Commencing in June 2022, we initiated the payment of interest in lieu of increasing the principal amount of the loan.
 Our obligations under the Treasury Loan are secured by certain aircraft, aircraft engines, accounts receivable, ground service equipment, flight simulators, and tooling (collectively, the "Collateral").
 The obligations under the Treasury Loan are guaranteed by the Company and Mesa Air Group Inventory Management.
 The proceeds were used for general corporate purposes and operating expenses, to the extent permitted by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 Voluntary prepayments of the Treasury Loan may be made, in whole or in part, without premium or penalty, at any time and from time to time.
 Amounts prepaid may not be reborrowed.
 Mandatory prepayments of the Treasury Loan are required, without premium or penalty, to the extent necessary to comply with the covenants discussed below, certain dispositions of the Collateral, certain debt issuances secured by liens on the Collateral, and certain insurance payments related to the Collateral.
 In addition, if a "change of control" (as defined in the Treasury Loan) occurs with respect to Mesa Airlines, we will be required to repay the loans outstanding under the Treasury Loan.